Back to BlogEducation

 What Is Card Centering?

 Centering issues are among the most common reasons that otherwise flawless cards fail to achieve top grades.
-A card can have perfect corners, pristine edges, and a flawless surface, but if the centering is noticeably off, it will not receive a Gem Mint grade from any major grading company.
+A card can have perfect corners, pristine edges, and a flawless surface, but if the centering is noticeably off, it will not receive a Gem Mint or Pristine grade from any major grading company.
 Understanding how centering is measured and evaluated is essential for any collector who wants to make informed grading decisions.

 How Grading Companies Measure Centering